0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 sudo systemctl start explorer.service
 ```

-## Part 5 - testout the functionality of your Blockscout instance
+## Part 5 - test out the functionality of your Blockscout instance
 Now all thats left to do is to check if Blockscout service is running.
 Check service status with:
 ```bash